Olympics 2020 Betting Tips, Expert Analysis and Predictions

 After warm-up defeats to Australia and Nigeria, they are now as big as 3/10 with Unibet.
 I would argue that price is still too short as there are at least four teams capable of defeating the USA.

 So the question is who to take them on with.
-Australia have been slashed to as short as 5/1 with Paddy Power but that is an overreaction, with MansionBet offering 16/1.
+Australia have been slashed to as short as 5/1 with some bookies but that is an overreaction, with MansionBet offering 16/1.
 For me, reigning world champions Spain fit the bill.
 They have a rematch with World Cup runners-up Argentina in the group stages, but I would expect both teams to go through to the quarter-finals.

-The 16/1 previously available has gone but 12/1 with Betfair is still huge as I believe Spain should be half that price.
+The 16/1 previously available has gone but 12/1 with MansionBet is still big as I believe Spain should be half that price.

 Canoeing Bet at a Tempting Price